Don’t Ignore Debt Collection or Legal Letters

 A Notice of Winding Up

-Letters of demand are normally sent when a creditor has tried unsuccessfully by other means to get an account paid.
-A Debt collection letter is the first step towards more serious action such as legal action.
+Letters of demand are sent when a creditor has tried unsuccessfully to get an outstanding account paid.
+A Debt collection letter may be the first step towards more serious action such winding up proceedings.

-A letter of Demand can be sent by yourself, a debt collection firm of even a lawyer.
+A letter of Demand may be sent by a debt collector or a lawyer and should be acted upon.

 Do You Need Help or Want to Talk?